gtronset/beets-filetote/README.md

 Unless otherwise specified, the default name for artifacts and extra files is:
 `$albumpath/$old_filename`.
 This means that by default, the file is essentially moved/copied into destination directory of the music item it gets grabbed with.
-This also means that the album folder is flattened and any subdirectory is removed by default.
+This also means that the album folder is flattened, and any subdirectory is removed by default.
 To preserve subdirectories, [see `$subpath` usage](#subpath-renaming-example).

 > [!NOTE]